 There are over 86,000 small publishers in the United States.
 Each one publishes, on average, about seven books total.
 That’s total for their entire business.
 Peanut Butter Publishing has published nearly 1,500 titles.
 We have the experience and personalized services to help you make quality decisions and achieve your goals.

 What are your goals?
 Who is your audience?
 What is your budget?
 How many copies should be printed?
 Who edits the book?
 Who designs the cover?
 How will it be marketed?
 What is the right price for the book?

-Peanut Butter Publishing or Classic Day Publishing can help you answer these questions and help you plan to meet your realistic goals.
+Peanut Butter Publishing can help you answer these questions and help you plan to meet your goals.
 Oftentimes books aren’t made to make money, but created to expose a message, idea, or story that your audience has yet to experience.

 Several.
-Let’s talk about “speed,” “control,” and “economic potential”:
+Let’s talk about speed, control, and economic potential:

 - Control: Once a traditional publishing house buys a manuscript, the author will generally lose control over just about everything from the design, to the number of copies printed, to the marketing.
 It is quite possible for the content itself to be changed in a material fashion to fit into the publisher’s idea of what market it might reach.

-Is Peanut Butter Publishing Or Classic Day Publishing Competitively Priced?
+Is Peanut Butter Publishing competitively priced?

-Why Are There Two Names, Classic Day Publishing and Peanut Butter Publishing?
+Why are there two names, Classic Day Publishing and Peanut Butter Publishing?